Henry Clifford, 2nd Earl of Cumberland

 Henry Clifford, 2nd Earl of Cumberland (1517 – January 1570) was a member of the Clifford family, seated at Skipton Castle from 1310 to 1676.
-His wife was Lady Eleanor Brandon, a niece of King Henry VIII.
+His wife was Lady Eleanor Brandon, a niece of King Henry VIII.After her death, he married Anne Dacre.

 Origins

-Henry was a son of Henry Clifford, 1st Earl of Cumberland, by his wife, Margaret Percy, daughter of Henry Algernon Percy, 5th Earl of Northumberland, and Catherine Spencer.
+Henry was a son of Henry Clifford, 1st Earl of Cumberland, by his wife, Lady Margaret Percy, daughter of Henry Algernon Percy, 5th Earl of Northumberland, and Catherine Spencer.

 Ancestry

 His maternal great-grandfather was Henry Percy, 4th Earl of Northumberland, whose wife was Maud Herbert, Countess of Northumberland.
 His maternal grandmother was a daughter of Sir Robert Spencer and Eleanor Beaufort.
 Eleanor was a daughter of Edmund Beaufort, 2nd Duke of Somerset, and Eleanor Beauchamp.
 She was a granddaughter of Richard de Beauchamp, 13th Earl of Warwick, and Elizabeth Berkeley.
 He served as hereditary High Sheriff of Westmorland.